 Accommodation in detail

+The accommodation is cared for personally by the owners.
 Enter the front door to a bright, dual aspect, traditional kitchen with belfast sink, dishwasher, halogen hob, electric oven and fridge (with freezer box only), washing machine and tumble drier.
-There is plenty of space for the 4 seat family dining table and still room for a doggy crate or bed for your canine companion.
+There is plenty of space for the 4 seat dining table and still room for a doggy crate or bed for your canine companion.
 Watch the sheep from the front window and you might see the resident red squirrel in the garden through the rear window!

 The cosy lounge is welcoming, warm and comfortable with a log burner, comfy seating for four and glazed door to the patio and garden You can relax in front of the TV, watch a DVD, or listen to music on the CD /music player.
-If you can't live without the internet, a wifi router is connected to fibre broadband.
+If you can't live without the internet, you can connect via a wifi router, the rural nature of the location means that you will be unable to stream movies or play games, but you can email, browse and connect to social media.
 Ideal if you want to put your feet up after a day on the fells (or in the shops!).

-The open plan cottage staircase leads to a simple landing leading to two bedrooms and the modern and bright family bathroom with bath with shower over, basin and WC.
+The open plan cottage staircase leads to a simple landing leading to two bedrooms and the modern roomy and bright bathroom with bath with shower over, basin and WC.

-The first bedroom is bright and airy with windows to the front and rear and there is space in this room for a travel cot.
+The large first bedroom is bright and airy with windows to the front and rear.
 The second bedroom offers a peaceful and equally comfortable double with views over the garden to the woodland beyond the beck.

-A glazed door leads from the lounge to a small patio area with bistro furniture, the ideal spot for a glass of wine in the evening or a coffee in the morning and from here steps lead down to the pretty garden with planted borders, mature shrubs and trees.
+A glazed door leads from the lounge to a small patio area with bistro furniture, the ideal spot to relax outside with a drink and a snack.
+From here steps lead down to the pretty garden with planted borders, mature shrubs and trees.
 Beyond the fence at the bottom of the garden there is a babbling beck and woodland beyond, making the whole area a haven for wildlife.

 Dacre is a small hamlet close to the popular village of Pooley Bridge at the northernmost tip of Ullswater.
 The latter has a selection of village pubs, cafes and shops for the visitors and is popular all year round.
 The area has a huge selection of footpaths, bridleways and there are walks for all and it is a popular area for mountain biking.
 Travelling from the central Lakes over the stunning Kirkstone Pass you will drop down into the beautiful glacial carved landscapes surrounding Ullswater, with many quaint villages along its shore line.
 The areas around the lake provide the perfect place for a restful and relaxed self-catering holiday, with plenty of opportunity for walking, exploring and getting out on the Lake.
 At the southern end of the Lake you will find Glenridding, a popular little village and an excellent base to explore plentiful challenging peaks but especially Helvellyn and Striding Edge.